 How long does it take to do a termite inspection?

 The anticipated time for an inspection may be one to two hours.
 This is all dependent on how large or small your property is.
-During this inspection, the inspector will check walls, baseboards, door frames, crawl spaces, and inside closets and cabinets.
-This is all good and these inspections all take time in order to plan adequate treatment for termite control.
+During this inspection, the inspector will check for termites on walls, baseboards, door frames, crawl spaces, and inside closets and cabinets.
+This is all good, and to inspect termites take time in order to plan adequate treatment for termite control.

 How do you inspect a building for termites?

 The termite inspection may take up to two hours for an inspector to do a good inspection of your property.
-Next, all areas indoors and outside should be included in this inspection.
+Next, make sure to include all areas indoors and outdoors in this inspection.
 The inspector will look around for clues to an infestation that might encompass damaged wood, broken wings, and mud tubes.

 Do the inspectors need to enter your residence?